Jeanpigi/Jeanpigi/README.md

 - 🌱 I’m currently learning about AI and cybersecurity.

 - 📫 How to reach me: At the moment, I pursue new opportunities that can improve as person and professional.
-Whether you need to reach me either through my network social.

 ### Languages and Tools: